Sunday, May 24, 2020

 Pope Siricius in AD 385 first mandates continence.

 The First Lateran Council in AD 1123 first mandates celibacy (no more married men ordained as priests in Latin rite).
+The East continues a 2,000+ year married priesthood where clergy have kids even after ordination.

 No comments: